Commercial content | 18+ | T&C's Apply

 The escape lasted for just one season, and there was no ‘Great Escape’ in the 2005/2006 season.
 West Brom almost achieved another immediate promotion, but were beaten in the play-off final.

 The club only had to wait one more season though, and promotion came in the form of becoming Championship winners.
 However, again this didn’t last long and the club finished bottom for an immediate return to the Championship.
-The yo-yo nature of West Bromwich Albion continued though, and the following season the club regained their Premier League status, and from the 2010/2011 season West Brom have remained a Premier League club.
+The yo-yo nature of West Bromwich Albion continued though, and the following season the club regained their Premier League status.
+From the 2010/2011 season to 2017/2018 West Brom remained a Premier League club before demotion back to the second tier.

 There have been seven incarnations of the West Bromwich Albion crest.
 In the 1880’s, a club badge featured a song thrush sitting atop a crossbar was designed and whilst not used on kits, it was featured at the ground and on official club documentation.